DanielKrawisz/Entropy/Pow.co FAQ.md

 ## If a meme is fit, does that mean I can accept it without thinking?

 No, you are not absolved from your need to make personal judgements.
 Remember handicaps are [honest on average], not absolutely.
 You can use them to collect a sample of information that is likely to be relevant but you cannot use them to think for you.

+## What is honesty?

+Honesty in this context means honesty about fitness, which means selecting the correct rank among all content.
+Handicaps change the game from one in which everyone is trying to reach the top to one in which everyone is trying to select their own best rank.

 ## What is a fit meme?